cobrateam/splinter/docs/overview/why.rst

 Why Use Splinter?
 +++++++++++++++++

-Splinter is used to write web browser automation scripts.
+Splinter is a Python library used to write web browser automation scripts.

 The project has two primary goals: